What Do Polynesian Tattoos Represent?

 Samoan tattoo artist, 19th century, by Thomas Andrew

-One of the most recurrent questions we get from new friends approaching Polynesian tattoos for the first time is "What do Polynesian tattoos represent?", so we thought we should expand on the previous article.
+One of the most recurrent questions we get from new friends approaching Polynesian tattoos for the first time is "What do Polynesian tattoos represent?"
+We deal with several different traditions and styles across Polynesia, so there isn't one single purpose.

-There is not a single purpose to Polynesian tattoos, but there are some recurrent reasons shared by most traditions, some of which are common to cultures all over the world, and some more specifically Polynesian.
+However, there are some recurrent reasons shared by most traditions, some common to cultures all over the world, and some more specifically Polynesian, which we will detail below.

 Perhaps the most common reason for a tattoo, still prominent nowadays, is to mark an accomplishment or a specific moment in the life of an individual.

-In ancient times this could mean reaching puberty or adulthood, achieving an accomplishment like killing a foe, or having fulfilled a specific training.
+• In ancient times, this could mean reaching puberty or adulthood, achieving a feat like killing a foe, or having fulfilled a specific training.

-The Samoan male tattoo marked the moment a young man was ready to be an active part of the community, and to take a leading role in his family.
+• The Samoan male pe'a marked the moment a young man was ready to be an active part of the community and to take a leading role in his family.

-The Maori moko kawae, the tattoo on the lips and chin of a woman, represents her family and the service she has given, her ability to speak for the family.
+• The Maori moko kawae (the tattoo on the lips and chin of a woman) represents her family and the service she has given, reflecting her authority to speak for the family.

 Another goal of Polynesian tattoos was to make the bearer more appealing, and to promote fertility.

-We find this aspect to be very prominent in Samoan tattoos (being relatively at peace and prosperous, Samoans focused on a style that could reflect this) and in Maori tattoos, where both male and female tattoos had a strong sexual connotation.
+This aspect was very prominent in Samoan tattoos (whose style often reflects their prosperity) and in Maori tattoos (moko), where both male and female tattoos had a strong sexual connotation, making the bearer more desirable.

-Protection is one of the main purposes for Polynesian tattoos.
+Protection is one of the main purposes for Polynesian tattoos, particularly evident in the following traditional styles:

-The term pe'a translates as "flying fox", and it refers to the traditional male tattoo that covers the body from above the hips down to just below the knees, resembling a flying fox hanging from a tree as shown below:
+The term pe'a translates as "flying fox."
+The traditional male tattoo covers the body from above the hips down to just below the knees, resembling a flying fox hanging from a tree:

 The pe'a tattoo recalls a resting flying fox